kjuulh/fuzzy-clone/README.md

 GITHUB_ACCESS_TOKEN=#<github token>
 ```

-> Your GITHUB_TOKEN should have repo:read at least.
+> Your *github token* should have repo:read at least.
 Consider adding org:read as well if you need access to org repos